montanarisimone/flood-damage/README.md

 *I'm not an expert, I'm a student and newbie in ML world.
 If you have any comments or suggestions, feel free to ping me*

-*Contact me to read the whole work*
+*Read the whole work: https://github.com/montanarisimone/flood-damage/blob/main/File/Thesis.pdf*